Editing the Terrain – Contour Edits

 It could sometimes be useful to work with contour groups that overlap each other.
 For instance, you might first have modeled a basin using contours, then modified the basin using simple edit features, and then traced the resulting terrain model to obtain new contours that you can edit again.

-SCALGO Live permits contour groups to overlap (while the contours inside a single contour group must never touch or intersect).
-To draw a new contour group on top of an existing one, you cannot use the contour tools normally - SCALGO Live would automatically add the new contour to the existing contour group.
+Scalgo Live permits contour groups to overlap (while the contours inside a single contour group must never touch or intersect).
+To draw a new contour group on top of an existing one, you cannot use the contour tools normally - Scalgo Live would automatically add the new contour to the existing contour group.
 Instead, use the right-click menu while inside the contour drawing tool, and select Start new contour group.
 Drawing will then start and you can draw the new contour normally, creating a new contour group for it.

 You can also take a contour line from an existing contour group and select "Convert to new contour group" from its right-click context menu (in the Select tool).
 This will remove the contour from its current contour group and create a new contour group for it.